x/async

 A Task is an offchain user-defined unit of computation that is executed asynchronously.
 The result is stored onchain.

-A user can request a Task, specifying an input and a Plugin, which determines what format of input to accept and how to handle it.
+A user can request a Task, specifying an input and an AVR Plugin, which determines what format of input to accept and how to handle it.
 There are different types of Tasks, depending on the Plugin type.

 After that, a validator running a Prophet executes the Plugin and provides the Task result of a Task.
 Other validators vote on correctness of the result.
 It takes several blocks to get the output, but it doesn't slow the blockchain down thanks to asynchronous execution.